AdityaYadavalli1/Kaldi-on-ADA/README.md

   - `cd egs/mini_librispeech/s5/` (asssuming you are the Kaldi directory already)
   - `./run.sh`
     - A good idea would be to use nohup.
 This makes sure that even if you lose your connection or if you logout, the program keeps running.
 And most times you want this to run in the background so that you can do something else meanwhile.
 For this, `nohup nice ./run.sh &`
 - This recipe needs the package **flac**.
 Some of the nodes don't have it installed.
-But fortunately for me, after trying out a few nodes, I know for sure that nodes [13, 23, 15, 18, 30, 32, 34, 41] have it installed.
+But fortunately for me, after trying out a few nodes, I know for sure that nodes [13, 23, 15, 18, 30, 32, 34, 40, 41] have it installed.
 I will add some more nodes to that list later on.
 Some nodes that don't have *flac* installed are [43, 46, 48, 50, 55, 57, 58, 48].
-Note: Or you can create virtualenv and install it there.
 - To request a specific node (although might take some more time than usual for it to get allocated to you): `sinteractive -c X -g Y -w gnodeXX` where X is the number of CPUs you want to request, Y is the number of GPUs you want to request and XX is the gnode number you want.

 - Make sure that you request around 40 CPUs (maybe -10) and 3 GPUs (maybe -2) so that everything runs as intended.